 For nine years, Alternative Currents was broadcast on WERU-FM radio and through live streaming on the web.
 Each show was 1 hour in length and guests ranged from the famous to the lesser known.
 All spoke to the heart of their subject matter.
-I have included a link to each program’s PODCAST in green, for your listening enjoyment.
+For your listening enjoyment, I have included a link to each program’s audio file below the PODCAST in green.
 I’ve also provided links to the subjects’ websites, where possible.

 Some of these programs remain, to this day, unedited – but I post them for their valuable content.
 Enjoy the voices of these wonderful wisdom keepers!